MarkAddison/MarkAddison.github.io/_posts/2014-11-30-jersey-rest-fibonacci-series.md

 </div>
 </section><!-- /#table-of-contents -->

-An quickly developed Jersey REST implementation of a Fibonacci series 'service'.
+A quickly developed Jersey REST implementation of a Fibonacci series 'service'.

 ###Prerequisites